gallandarakhneorg/autolatex/README.txt

     the path-separator character (':' on Unix, ';' on Windows).
     *generation type* : indicates the type of generation.
 Accepted values:

-        "pdf" - generate a PDF document
+        pdf - generate a PDF document
-        "dvi" - generate a DVI or a XDV document
-        "ps" - generate a PS document
+        dvi - generate a DVI or a XDV document ps - generate a PS document

     *tex compiler* : indicates the TeX compiler to use.
 Accepted values:

-        "latex" - use "latex"
+        latex - use latex
-        "pdflatex" - use "pdflatex"
+        pdflatex - use pdflatex
-        "xelatex" - use "xelatex"
+        xelatex - use xelatex
-        "lualatex" - use "lualatex"
+        lualatex - use lualatex

     *makeindex style* : specifies the style that must be used by makeindex.
     This is a list of values separated by comas.
 The values should be:

-        "<filename>" - if a filename was specified, AutoLaTeX assumes that it is the .ist file;
+        <filename> - if a filename was specified, AutoLaTeX assumes that it
+        is the .ist file;
         @system - AutoLaTeX uses the system default .ist file (in AutoLaTeX distribution);
         @detect - AutoLaTeX will tries to find a .ist file in the project's